Is the sky falling? Or are we over sensitive?

 Do we need to pay attention?
 Yes.
 Do we need to panic?
 No.

 All incidents are a chance to learn lessons – 2020 is no different.
 “Murder hornets” sound scary, but in the United States, they have been found in a single Washington county.
 Do you need to have a plan for Murder Hornets or “Entomological Disasters?”
 Hardly (unless your business is agriculture or livestock).
 It’s important to keep perspective.

 How does this impact my Business Continuity Planning?

-If such occurrences are a one in 500 year incident, survive it, learn from it and be better prepared to ensure it remains an incident and doesn’t turn into a disaster.
+If such occurrences are a one-in-500 year incident, survive it, learn from it, and be better prepared to ensure it remains an incident and doesn’t turn into a disaster.

-KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
-We help build, exercise, and maintain Business Continuity Plans.
-Our services and software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
-To learn more click here or check out our Services.
+KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know-how based on best practices.
+From a FREE Edition to a Platinum Edition there is a Shield for everyone.
+Our software packages meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
+To learn more about KingsBridge click here.